 More importantly, are ELSS funds giving returns which are appropriate for the equity risk category they are in?
 For instance, if ELSS funds have performed better than similar non-tax saving equity funds, then this is a reason to invest in these funds even beyond the 80C limit of 1.5 lakhs.
 On the other hand, if ELSS funds perform worse, then investors should relook at investing in these funds, just to save taxes.
 We at ORO decided to look at the data and find out.

 Our results show that as a category, ELSS funds should be thought of as multi-cap funds but with a stronger tilt toward large-cap equities that usual, non-ELSS multi-cap funds.
 Further, their category performance is pretty much in line with what you should expect given this classification.
 Individual ELSS funds can of course differ.

 ELSS vs. other equity funds – comparison of benchmarks

 Indices are arranged from narrow indices such as Sensex and Nifty 50 which only have the largest companies to progressively broader indices which have more and more small companies.
-For large- cap funds, as expected, ~50% of funds are benchmarked to Nifty 50 and Sensex and then a decreasing percentage is benchmarked to broader indices Comparing this this with ELSS funds, more % of ELSS funds are benchmarked to broader indices and less to Sensex/Nifty 50.
-So clearly ELSS funds as a group hold more shares of smaller companies compared to large cap funds.
+For large-cap funds, as expected, ~50% of funds are benchmarked to Nifty 50 and Sensex and then a decreasing percentage is benchmarked to broader indices Comparing this with ELSS funds, more % of ELSS funds are benchmarked to broader indices and less to Sensex/Nifty 50.
+So clearly ELSS funds as a group holds more shares of smaller companies compared to large-cap funds.